R2bEEaton/Advent-of-Code-2023/readme.md

 ## Stats n' Puns

+This is pretty much a table of contents for my solutions and notes for each day.

 | Title                                                | Part 1   | Part 2   | Total    | Comment                             |
 |------------------------------------------------------|----------|----------|----------|-------------------------------------|
 | [Day 1: Trebuchet?!](notes/1.md)                     | 5:04     | 13:27    | 18:31    | Trebuchould have known...           |